HanYangCoder/HanYangCoder/README.md

 :round_pushpin: I was born and currently living here in **Iloilo City, Philippines**.

 I aspire to be a professional programmer someday but more importantly I want to contribute to the open-source world.
-I've just started out using GitHub and I'm in the process of learning it along with Git.
-Though currently my machine is a Windows 10 OS, I do wanna try out Linux someday, specifically the Ubuntu distro. :penguin:

-:computer: **Here are some Languages/Frameworks/Development skills I know and some that I'm in the process of learning:**
+:computer: **Here are some Tech skills I know and some that I'm in the process of learning:**
 - Java
 - C++
 - C#